insurello/recruiting/README.md

 # Recruitment

-This repo contains a [code test](Elm-code-test.md) to be used in our recruitment process.
+This repo contains a [code test](Elm-code-test.md) that is used in our recruitment process.